JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 ## Compiler options

 Some tools, like `nvvp` and NSight Systems Compute, also make it possible to do source-level profiling.
-CUDAnative will by default emit the necessary source line information, which you can disable by launching Julia with `-g0`.
+CUDA.jl will by default emit the necessary source line information, which you can disable by launching Julia with `-g0`.
 Conversely, launching with `-g2` will emit additional debug information, which can be useful in combination with tools like `cuda-gdb`, but might hurt performance or code size.